Mercedes-Benz GLE: Fourth generation (W167/C167; 2018)

-For the first time, the GLE also adds a seven-seat option.
+For the first time under the "GLE" name, the GLE also adds a seven-seat option.

 Plug-in hybrid

-In the European market, two plug-in hybrid versions are available: the GLE 350e, using a petrol engine, and the GLE 350de, using a diesel engine.
+In the European market, two plug-in hybrid versions are available: the GLE 350e, using a gasoline engine, and the GLE 350de, using a diesel engine.
 Both use a 31.2-kWh battery.
 The vehicle can be equipped with a 60 kW quick charging option.
 The declared WLTP all-electric range is 90 to 99 km.

-Long-wheelbase (V167)

-The fourth-generation GLE saw the introduction of a long-wheelbase (LWB) variant, which as of 2020 is currently only sold in India.
-The LWB has a wheelbase that is 8 centimetres longer than that of the standard version.
-The variant is still designed as a default 2-row SUV, with most (69 mm) of the additional length being put into use in the second row.
-Available powertrains include a 2.0-litre turbodiesel (300d), 3.0-litre turbodiesel (400d), and 3.0-litre petrol (450), all making the same power as in the short-wheelbase (SWB) counterparts.

-In India, the LWB's only market, the SWB variant is not marketed.
-Mercedes currently has no plans on bringing the LWB to Europe or North America.
+2023 facelift

+In January 2023, the GLE receives a facelift for the 2024 model year, adding completely restyled headlights and taillights, a new steering wheel, restyled bumper, newer wheels and a new variant called GLE450e.